 Additionally, it has a Hi-Z input and a headphone output jack with allows for zero-latency monitoring and real-time playback.

-One of the best features of this audio interface is its SmartGain feature.
+One of my favorite features is its SmartGain feature.

 - This automatically sets the input levels of your microphones or instruments.

-- You will save A LOT of time in setting the perfect gain when recording, making it a lot easier and more efficient.
+- You’ll save A LOT of time in setting the perfect gain when recording, making it much easier and more efficient.

 It also offers a loopback function, which is great for capturing playback from live streaming or calls for a podcast.

 Its small size and portable weight make it a great choice for recording on the go.
-Just be careful with this one, though, as it has a rather plasticky build, making it not quite sturdy.
+However, I recommend taking good care of this interface, because it has a rather plasticky build.

-But nonetheless, still a great choice.
-One of the best compact audio interfaces, especially for beginners.
+But nonetheless, it’s still a great choice.
+I’d say it’s one of the best compact audio interfaces, especially for beginners.